-These kid friendly spinach recipes will tempt even the pickiest eater!
-You’ll be able to serve the green vegetable without the stress.
-Spinach can be one of the most difficult to get kids to eat because of the bright green color.
-With recipes like spinach smoothies, muffins, and even brownies, your kids won’t have any complaints while eating their new favorite vegetable.
+These spinach recipes for kids will tempt even the pickiest eater!
+With choices like spinach smoothies, muffins, and even brownies, your kids won’t have any complaints while eating their new favorite vegetable.

 In general, getting kids to eat spinach is a task that the strongest sailor man might find daunting.
 It just looks healthy.
 Bright green and light and used in salads, it’s pretty much everything that kids hate.

 Regardless, we all know spinach should be in our family’s diet.
-Spinach brings so much to the table, we’d be remiss not to attempt at least occasionally to get it into our kids.
+It brings so much to the table, we’d be remiss not to attempt at least occasionally to get it into our kids.

 We all know that spinach is good for

 Vitamins A, C, E, K and folate packed spinach ensures improved immunity and a strong, healthy body.

 Antimicrobial properties can help with digestion and other tummy bugs.